alemart/surgescript/docs/engine/level.md

 A default value for the level gravity, in pixels per second squared.

+#### bgtheme

+`bgtheme`: string, read-only.

+The path to the original background file (.bg), as declared in the .lev file.

+#### background

+`background`: string.

+The path to the background file (.bg) currently in use.
+Use this property to change the background of the level.

 #### waterlevel

 `waterlevel`: number.

 The y-coordinate, in world space, of the level water.
 Pixels not above this value are underwater.

-#### background

-`background`: string.

-The path to the background file (.bg) currently in use.
-Use this property to change the background of the level.

 #### spawnpoint